 Stressing over the wrong thing

-We need to switch our focus from us “not completing our new year’s resolutions” to ” this was a baby step towards my actual goal” Maybe you weren’t meant to run a 5k in a month But you went from being a little couch potato to brisk walking with your neighbors.
+We need to switch our focus from “not completing our New Year’s resolutions” to ” this was a baby step towards my actual goal” Maybe you weren’t meant to run a 5k in a month But you went from being a little couch potato to brisk walking with your neighbors.
 High five to you Heather!

 Unnecessary New year’s resolutions Pressure

-One thing that no one talks about for a new year’s resolution is one that is so simple.
+One thing that no one talks about for a New Year’s resolution is one that is so simple.
 Be better than your last year’s self.
+That is the Only New Year’s Resolutions you need to have.

 It is as simple as that.
 Isn’t it enough to just be better than you were before?
 This unnecessary pressure we put on ourselves to be better than everyone else and have our life together is completely redonkulous!